valerii-zinchenko/class-wrapper/README.md

 var Figure = Class(function() {
 	console.log('Figure::initialize()');
 }, {
-	// abstract function for a calculating a suqare of a figure
+	// abstract function for a calculating an area of a figure
 	calcArea: function() {}
 });